-Pest Extermination - If a student is experiencing bug bites that are not attributed to time spent outdoors, they should visit the Health Center to confirm this.
-If the Health Center believes that the student's bites are consistent with bed bugs, students should report this to Residence Life as soon as possible.
-Residence Life will have any room inspected where a student has seen signs of bed bugs (bugs, rust/blood stains on mattresses, especially in the seams) and/ or has bites consistent with bed bugs (typically on the legs, abdomen, or back with bites being in a line).
-Residence Life staff will report this to Facilities Services, who will request that an exterminator examine the space as soon as possible.
-The exterminator first examines the space, and if they confirm the presence of bugs, they will then treat the space with chemical.
-After two weeks, the space is reinspected.
-If needed, a second treatment is applied, which is a different chemical than the first one used.
-The university reserves the right to inspect the rooms that are on either side of the affected room, and sometimes across the hall, depending on the floor/ room configuration as a precaution.
-Students are expected to take actions necessary to prevent extermination needs, and will be liable for extermination costs if necessary.
+Pest Extermination - If a student is experiencing bug bites that are not attributed to time spent outdoors, they should inspect their room for any visible bugs and if found, contain them within a sealed container.
+Facilities Services staff should be notified via the work order system and the Residence Life staff informed.
+Depending on the type of bug identified, a room inspection may be scheduled and/or extermination may be scheduled.
+Bug traps may be set and specific protocols for bed bugs or other pests may be followed.
+If a student does not see any visible bugs, but has seen signs of bed bugs (bugs, rust/blood stains on mattresses, especially in the seams) and/or has bites consistent with bed bugs (typically on the legs, abdomen, or back with bites being in a line), they should report this via the work order system and notify the Residence Life staff.
+The student will be provided information on the bed bug protocol and inspections and extermination will be scheduled as determined by the Environmental Health & Safety Officer.
+The university reserves the right to inspect the rooms that are on either side of the affected room, and sometimes across the hall, depending on the floor/room configuration as a precaution.
+Students are expected to take actions necessary to prevent extermination needs and will be liable for extermination costs if necessary.
 See Furniture for more information about student's personal property.